abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ## Install .NET7 SDK

 If you are on your development computer, then you need to install the .NET7 SDK `7.x.x`.
 For the production servers, you need to install the .NET 7 runtimes.
-Download link for the .NET7 SDK and runtimes is:
+Download the link for the .NET7 SDK and runtimes is:

 * https://dotnet.microsoft.com/en-us/download/dotnet/7.0